For aspiring dance professionals ages 14 and up.

 Option 1: Many families choose to enroll their students in correspondence or online high school programs.
 Miami City Ballet School does not have a partnership with any particular program.
 Our Dean of Student Affairs can assist you with options that have worked well with our students.

-Option 2: The School partners with nearby Miami Beach Senior High School to allow students to complete their academic studies while participating in the Pre-Professional Division.
+Option 2: Over the years, many of our year-round students have chosen to enroll in the Miami Beach Senior High School, which allows students to complete their academic studies while participating in the Pre-Professional Division.
 Students may also enroll in online academic courses.

 Miami Beach Senior High (MBSH) is located at 2231 Prairie Avenue in Miami Beach, two blocks from the Miami City Ballet School dormitory and studios.
 The school is part of the Miami-Dade County Public School system, which is the fourth largest school district in the country.